Lake Blue Cypress

 Lake Blue Cypress is located on the Treasure Coast of Florida about 20 miles west of Vero Beach, covers 6,555 prime central Florida acres of land.
-Perfectly situated beneath Farm 13, the lake’s name comes from the bluish glow off the lake’s cypress trees, as the brilliant morning sun reflects off the lake’s surface.
+Perfectly situated beneath Farm 13, the lake’s name comes from the lake’s cypress trees’ bluish glow, as the brilliant morning sun reflects off the lake’s surface.

 Lake Blue Cypress Reviews

 To start your fishing day, put-in at the boat ramp at Indian River County’s Lake Blue Cypress Park.
 Head under the bridge and out the channel to the lake.
 Turning north will take you along the most picturesque part of the lake, and you’ll be sure to see many ospreys in the cypress trees.
 Within the first mile north of the boat ramp, several small creeks are feeding off the lake.

 The first one you’ll spot is Thum Creek, followed 1/2 mile later by Blue Cypress Creek.
 These make exciting side-trips and an opportunity to explore the cypress swamps, complete with sub-tropical ferns, alligators, and mosquitoes.